Human Rights Groups Ask IOC to Move Olympics From China

 The campaign of U.S. presidential candidate Joe Biden has backed the use of the term “genocide” for China's actions in Xinjiang.

-“China has reacted furiously to any suggestion that it is even mistreating the Uighur population, let alone committing genocide, so it likely to react very negatively indeed if other governments start to lead a boycott campaign,” Jones said.
+“China has reacted furiously to any suggestion that it is even mistreating the Uighur population, let alone committing genocide," he said.
+"So, it likely to react very negatively indeed if other governments start to lead a boycott campaign.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports